FormidableLabs/spectacle/README.md

 ![http://i.imgur.com/jW8uMYY.png](http://i.imgur.com/jW8uMYY.png)

-Otherwise, it can also show you a stopwatch to count the elapsed time:
+You also have the option of a stopwatch to count the elapsed time:

 ![http://i.imgur.com/VDltgmZ.png](http://i.imgur.com/VDltgmZ.png)

 To present:

-- Run `npm start`
-- Open two browser windows on two different screens
-- On your screen visit [http://localhost:3000/](http://localhost:3000/).
-You will be redirected to a URL containing the slide id.
+- Run `npm start`.
+You will be redirected to a URL containing your presentation or visit [http://localhost:3000/#/](http://localhost:3000/#/)
+- Open a second browser window on a different screen
-- Add `presenter&` or `presenter&timer` immediately after the questionmark, e.g.: [http://localhost:3000/#/0?presenter](http://localhost:3000/#/0?presenter) or [http://localhost:3000/#/0?presenter&timer](http://localhost:3000/#/?presenter&timer&_k=wbyhif)
+- Add `?presenter` or `?presenter&timer` immediately after the `/`, e.g.: [http://localhost:3000/#/0?presenter](http://localhost:3000/#/0?presenter) or [http://localhost:3000/#/?presenter&timer](http://localhost:3000/#/?presenter&timer)
-- On the presentation screen visit [http://localhost:3000/](http://localhost:3000/)
 - Give an amazingly stylish presentation

-_Note: Any windows/tabs in the same browser that are running Spectacle will sync to one another, even if you don't want to use presentation mode_
+_NOTE: Any windows/tabs in the same browser that are running Spectacle will sync to one another, even if you don't want to use presentation mode_

 Check it out: